SimLeek/pnums/README.rst

 =======
 Probabilistic numbers.

-This library simulates the coordinate system in the mammalian entorhinal cortex, which is used for recognizing and mapping features to locations, or SLAM (Simultaneous Localization and Mapping).
+This library simulates the coordinate system in the mammalian entorhinal cortex, which is used as part of a larger system for recognizing and mapping features to locations, or SLAM (Simultaneous Localization and Mapping).

 The pnums here support coordinates in n-dimensions as well as mathematical operations on those numbers, which should allow for sensor fusion.
 Some research suggests this system is repeated in the neocortex.
 [Hawkins2019]_